ropensci-archive/PackageDevelopment/README.md

 -   `kitten()` from [pkgKitten](http://cran.rstudio.com/web/packages/pkgKitten/index.html) allows one to specify the main `DESCRIPTION` entries and doesn't create source code and data files from global environment objects or sourced files.
 It's used to initialize a simple package that passes `R CMD check` cleanly.
 -   `create()` from [devtools](http://cran.rstudio.com/web/packages/devtools/index.html) is similar to `package.skeleton` except it allows to specify `DESCRIPTION` entries and doesn't create source code and data files from global environment objects or sourced files.
 -   `Rcpp.package.skeleton()` from [Rcpp](http://cran.rstudio.com/web/packages/Rcpp/index.html) adds to `package.skeleton` the C++ via `Rcpp` handling, by modifying eg. `DESCRIPTION` and `NAMESPACE` accordingly, creating examples if needed and allowing the user to specify (with a character vector of paths) which C++ files to include in `src` directory .
 Finally the user can decide main `DESCRIPTION` entries.
+-   [mvbutils](http://cran.rstudio.com/web/packages/mvbutils/index.html) provides a variety of useful functions for development which include tools for managing and analyzing the development environment, auto-generating certain function types, and visualizing a function dependency graph.

 **Programming Paradigms**

-R is first a functional programming language, but has three built-in forms of object-oriented programming as well as additional object-oriented paradigms available in add-on packages.
+R is foremost a functional programming language with dynamic typing, but has three built-in forms of object-oriented programming as well as additional object-oriented paradigms available in add-on packages.

 -   The built-in S3 classes involve wherein a generic function (e.g., `summary`) employs a distinct method for an object of a given class (i.e., it is possible to implement class-specific methods for a given generic function).
 If a package implements new object classes, it is common to implement methods for commonly used generics such as `print`, `summary`, etc. These methods must be registered in the package's NAMESPACE file.
 [R.methodsS3](http://cran.rstudio.com/web/packages/R.methodsS3/index.html) aims to simplify the creation of S3 generic functions and S3 methods.
 -   S4 is a more formalized form of object orientation that is available through `methods`.
 S4 classes have formal definitions and can dispatch methods based on multiple arguments (not just the first argument, as in S3).
 S4 is notable for its use of the `@` symbol to extract slots from S4 objects.
 John Chambers's ["How S4 Methods Work"](http://developer.r-project.org/howMethodsWork.pdf) tutorial may serve as a useful introduction.
 -   Reference classes were introduced in R2.12.0 and are also part of `methods`.
 They offer a distinct paradigm from S3 and S4 due to the fact that reference class objects are mutable and that methods belong to objects, not generic functions.
 -   [aoos](http://cran.rstudio.com/web/packages/aoos/index.html) and [R.oo](http://cran.rstudio.com/web/packages/R.oo/index.html) are other packages facilitating object-oriented programming.
 [R6](http://cran.rstudio.com/web/packages/R6/index.html) ( [Github](https://github.com/wch/R6)) provides an alternative to reference classes without a dependency on `methods`.
+-   [rtype](http://cran.rstudio.com/web/packages/rtype/index.html) provides a strong type system.
+-   [lambda.r](http://cran.rstudio.com/web/packages/lambda.r/index.html) and [lambdaR](https://github.com/hoxo-m/lambdaR) (not on CRAN) provide an interface for creating lambda (anonymous) functions.

 Another feature of R is the ability to rely on both standard and non-standard evaluation of function arguments.
 Non-standard evaluation is seen in commonly used functions like `library` and `subset` and can also be used in packages.